Top Five Nutrients that Support Your Immune System†

 • Sweet potatoes

-National survey data shows that 45% of Americans are not consuming enough Vitamin A from their diet alone.3 A supplement containing Vitamin A (such as Nature Made® Vitamin A liquid softgels) may help fill a nutrient gap from inadequare dietary intake.
+National survey data shows that 45% of Americans are not consuming enough Vitamin A from their diet alone.[3]
+Vitamin A is commonly found in multivitamin supplements, such as Nature Made® Multi + Omega-3 gummies, which provide ingredients to help fill potential nutrient gaps in your diet.†

-This water-soluble Vitamin C has antioxidant properties to help neutralize free radicals and help support immune cells4, † Good food sources of Vitamin C include:
+Vitamin C is a water-soluble vitamin that has antioxidant properties to help neutralize free radicals and helps support immune cells.[4]
+Good food sources of Vitamin C include:†

 • Oranges